samlexrod/sakeoflearning/python_tips.md

 ## The beaty of Pandas
+> Unlike general Python and Numpy, pandas can handle different data types in a column or row.
+The columns correspond to the variables, and the rows correspond to observations.

+MY TIME IS GOLD!

 ### Data Load

 ```
 	mat = loadmat('folder/data.mat')

+	# if column one has index
 	df = pd.read_csv('folder/data.csv', sep=',', index_col=0)
+	# if there is no explicit index
+	df = pd.read_csv('folder/data.csv', sep=',')

 	df = pd.read_sql_table('tablename', engine, columns=['col1', 'col2'])
 	df = pd.read_excel('folder/data.xlsx', 'Sheet1', na_values=['NA', '?'])
 	df = pd.read_json('folder/data.json', orient='columns')